-MUSICAL WIND INSTRUMENTS OF ANCIENT PERU.
-The wind instruments of the ancient inhabitants of Peru, as illustrated below, included the panpipe or syrinx shown in the center; resonator whistles (left); trumpets of clay and wood; and a great variety of simple whistles.
-The pottery figure at lower left shows how the panpipe was played lections from important localities in Peru, followed by exhibits from Ecuador, Colombia, Venezuela, Brazil, and Panama.
-In case 57, near the center of the hall, selected examples of pottery show the different forms and decorations which distinguish the various important cultures of Peru and Bolivia.
+POTTERY OF THE MOCHICA OR EARLY CHIMU PERIOD.
+A warrior in full regalia is depicted on the vessel at the left.
+In his right hand he holds a mace; in his left, a shield, spear thrower, and javelins.
+The central piece is a "portrait" jar.
+The vessel at the right shows a hand to hand combat between mythical beings the center of the hall, selected examples of pottery show the different forms and decorations which distinguish the various important cultures of Peru and Bolivia.
 As far as our present knowledge permits, the changes which occurred in the course of time are also indicated.
 Each of these cultures is shown in greater detail in individual cases.
 Outstanding is the beautiful work of the Nazca people in cases to the left of the entrance.
-In special exhibits are grouped such things as musical instruments, whistling water jars, examples of intentionally deformed human heads and trephined skulls showing the successful practice of a delicate surgical operation by the ancient
+In special exhibits are grouped such things as musical instruments, whistling water jars, examples of intentionally deformed human heads and trephined skulls showing the successful practice of a delicate surgical operation by the ancient Peruvians.
+POTTERY OF EARLY NAZCA PERIOD.
+The Valley of Nazca was the center of one of the earliest highly developed cultures in Peru.
+It dates from the beginning of the Christian Era.
+The two jars at the left show conventional representations of the feline-monster deity